-Molina provides a Behavioral Health benefit for Members.
-Molina takes an integrated, collaborative approach to behavioral health care, encouraging participation from PCPs, behavioral health, and other specialty Providers to ensure whole person care.
-All provisions within the Provider Manual are applicable to medical and behavioral health Providers unless otherwise noted in this section.
+Passport provides a Behavioral Health benefit for Members.
+Passport takes an integrated, collaborative approach to behavioral health care, encouraging participation from PCPs, Behavioral Health, and other specialty care Providers to ensure "whole person" care.
+All provisions within the Provider Manual are applicable to medical and Behavioral Health Providers unless otherwise noted in this section.